-Our key areas of focus for 2023-24
+Our key areas of focus for 2024-25

 Members identify areas of focus for the year ahead to guide and prioritise their support and scrutiny of policing.
 Board members remain concerned that the level of demand on the police and forensic service is not sustainable within the financial envelope available; we will seek greater evidence of fluctuations in demand across both.
-The Board will focus its efforts to:
+The Board has two specific objectives for the year ahead: